Do All Water Softeners Need A Drain

 Once all of the pieces have been disposed of properly, it is time to install a new drain line if necessary.
 This will require cutting a new line and running it from the water softening system to an appropriate outlet such as a sewer line or septic tank system.
 New fittings will need to be added as well as any gaskets or sealants required for proper installation.
 After everything has been connected correctly, it is important to turn on the water supply and check for any leaks before using the system again.

-See also How Pure Is Distilled Water From The Grocery Store
+See also Is Distilled Water A Mixture

 By following these steps carefully, homeowners can safely remove and dispose of old drains from their water softening systems with minimal effort and expense involved.